henryksloan/sugarcubes/README.md

         * Click-drag starting on the background
         * Movement and deletion of multiple objects
 * Simulation rewinding (this may require some sophistication to avoid combinatoric memory usage)
-* Saving
-    * Investigate starting out with JFLAP-compatibility or a custom file format
+* Saving (initially, either JFLAP-compatible or a custom file format)
 * Support loading input files for multiple run simulation
 * Under consideration
     * Implement undo/redo for moving